 Cooking Spaghetti In The Instant Pot

-It will take a few minutes for the IP to come to pressure before sounding a tone indicating that pressure cooking has begun.
-It will cook for 8 short minutes before sounding another tone indicating it’s done.
+It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
+I just cook for 8 short minutes.

 When cooking time is up I flip the switch to ‘venting’ and release all the pressure before carefully removing the lid from the IP.

 Now I’ll warn ya, when you open the lid & peek inside the IP inner liner you may be initially concerned.
 Your spaghetti probably looks way too juicy.

 No worries y’all.
-Use a pair of tongs to fluff the pasta and just let it stay in the inner liner with the lid removed for about 10 minutes.
+Use a pair of tongs to fluff the pasta and just let it rest in the inner liner with the lid removed for about 10 minutes.

-All the juices will be soaked up by the pasta and it will be ready to serve!
+All the juices will be soaked up perfectly by the pasta and it will be ready to serve!

 How To Serve Instant Pot Spaghetti FAST!

 I placed hearty servings of spaghetti into wide-rimmed bowls.

 When my oregano is still producing in my Edible Landscape I oftentimes harvest a small portion and mince the fresh leaves to sprinkle over the top.

 Sometimes I also sprinkle a little cheese on top for good measure.
-Most people like parmesan cheese here but RancherMan’s not a parmesan cheese fan.
+Most people like parmesan cheese but RancherMan’s not a parmesan cheese fan.
 At all!